 Secondly, I was not a business guy.
 I had no clue how to go about promoting the thing effectively (other than the basics of going from BBS to BBS putting up notices and handing out flyers at various nerdy gatherings).
 And I really failed in my attempts to find a pricing structure that would have maximized my revenue.
 Over the years I eventually figured out that your average guy who was going to spend any money at all was either going to be around for a month or two before getting bored and moving on, or was going to find a home there and be around for six months, a year or longer.
 And that's how I should have priced it.
 Something like $25 for three months, $75 for a year, or 10 minutes a day for free.
 These kids very rarely had any money at all, so forcing them to pay every month was simply asking for them to drop out if they happened to have a lean month (or not - who knows?
 I'm still not a business guy).

 Next, and simply put - size sells.
 At the end of the day, a BBS is a community; and the bigger the community, the more likely it is to attract more people.
-If you're looking for people to socialize with, are you going to go to some empty BBS and sit there and wait for other people to show up?
+I mean, if you're looking for people to socialize with, are you going to go to some empty BBS and sit there and wait for other people to show up?
 No, you're going to look around until you find the really big and active BBS and set up shop there.
 I eventually got to know a lot of really successful BBS operators around the country - I'm talking about guys who made hundreds of thousands of dollars per year running a BBS.
-And without exception, these guys ran gigantic systems with hundreds of phone lines.
-There were dozens and dozens of people online at any given time of day.
+And without exception, these guys ran gigantic systems with hundreds of phone lines and dozens and dozens of people online at any given time of day.
 Well, who wouldn't gravitate to a system like that?
 So, if you're going to try to build a real money-making operation, you really hurt your chances if you think you can start out on the cheap and grow it slowly.
-Four lines to start with and adding a couple per year?
+Four lines to start with and adding a couple more per year?
 Not much chance of reaching critical mass at that rate.
 A real businessman with a real business plan would've amassed the necessary capital to start out with 30 or 40 lines minimum.

 Lastly, I simply wasn't interested in doing the kinds of things as a sysop that would have attracted and kept subscribers.
 As noted above, a BBS is a community; a place for lonely young people and other outcasts to get together with other like-minded individuals and socialize.
 And you needed a sysop (or assistant) who was always around to preside over the festivities.
 Unfortunately, I was (and am) a huge control-freak, so any attempts at bringing on assistants never really worked out.
 Also, you needed to organize "real world" get-togethers so that your subscribers could crawl out of their basements and meet their online pals in a safe social setting (something I always dreaded).
 Basically, the sysop of this kind of system is throwing a big party, and as the host you needed to be on top of it 24-7.
 Me?
-I was strictly a programmer and a game player, so none of that other stuff held any interest for me (quite the opposite, actually).
+I was strictly an anti-social programmer and game player, so none of that other stuff held any interest for me (quite the opposite, actually).
 So, really, I was pretty much doomed from the beginning.

 So anyway, by 1994 it became pretty obvious that I wasn't going to be able to make a living as a sysop (and by that point, nor did I really want to).
 So, I started looking more seriously into seeing if I couldn't make some money marketing my BBS software.
 The problem was that although I had indeed constructed a fairly sophisticated and bulletproof suite of BBS software, I just didn't see myself making any money trying to sell it in the Xenix world.
-I mean, when Joe Blow decides he's going to launch a BBS, Xenix isn't going to be the first thing that pops into his head.
+I mean, when Joe Blow decides he's going to launch a BBS, Xenix isn't going to be the first thing that pops into his head, right?

 At that time there were basically two really popular multiuser BBS systems in the DOS/Windows world - MajorBBS (later called Worldgroup) and Wildcat.
 And I honestly don't remember why I picked MajorBBS over Wildcat, but whatever the reason, that's where I headed.
 I do recall spending some time soliciting my stuff around to various software outfits and only getting one serious return inquiry - from Adept Communications out of Louisville.
-Adept was strictly a reseller and we basically arrived at an agreement whereby I would write the software and they would sell it (for a percentage) and provide support.
-Again, I don't have exact dates here, but sometime in mid-1994 I told everybody, "see you in a few months", and pulled the plug on Xenix Muinet.
+Adept was strictly a reseller and we basically arrived at an agreement whereby I would write a MajorBBS version of Angmar and they would sell it (for a percentage) and provide support.
+So, in mid-1994 I told everybody "see you in a few months" and pulled the plug on Xenix Muinet.